 \subsubsection{Methods}

 A total of 1,003 human participants on Prolific (and their digital twins) took part in the study (50\% female, 50\% male, 0\% other; $M_\text{age} = 49.37$, $SD = 14.55$), following the protocol proposed by \cite{pennycook2021accuracy}.
-Participants were randomly assigned to the same condition in a $2$ (Headline Veracity: False vs.\ True; within-subjects) $\times$ $4$ (Intervention: Control vs.\ Active Control vs.\ Treatment vs.\ Importance Treatment; between-subjects) mixed design.
+Participants were randomly assigned to one condition in a $2$ (Headline Veracity: False vs.\ True; within-subjects) $\times$ $4$ (Intervention: Control vs.\ Active Control vs.\ Treatment vs.\ Importance Treatment; between-subjects) mixed design (each human and their digital twin were assigned to the same condition).
 All participants were asked to indicate how likely they would be to share 16 headlines, displayed in random order, as the dependent variable.
 Participants in the Control condition proceeded directly to this task, while participants in the Active Control, Treatment, and Importance Treatment conditions were first asked to complete the following separate tasks:

 Active Control: Participants were first told that they would help pretest actual news headlines for future studies.
 They were then shown a headline and asked to rate, ``In your opinion, is the above headline funny, amusing, or entertaining?''
 (1-Extremely unfunny, 6-Extremely funny).
 They were randomly assigned to see one of four headlines---two of which were true and two of which were false.
 The stimuli were the same as \cite{pennycook2021accuracy}, with the exception that images were not included, given that the digital twins cannot process visual images.